Law School Technology FAQs

 first uninstall any antivirus software that may already be present on

-What should I do if my system has a virus?
+What should I do if my computer has a virus?

 How do I request a recording of my class?